 https://www.flightglobal.com/safety/uk-air-traffic-system-failure-triggered-by-misidentified-french-bee-flightplan-waypoint/157386.article

-On August 28, 2023, FPRSA-R, an automated flight plan processing system for air traffic control, was unable to process flight plans automatically due to an anomaly in the data it received, and everything had to be done manually.
-As a result, the number of flight plans that could be bibliographed dropped sharply from about 800 per hour to 60, more than 1,600 flights were canceled that day, and more than 700,000 passengers were affected by cancellations and delays.
+On August 28, 2023, FPRSA-R, an automated flight plan processing system for air traffic control, was unable to automatically process flight plans due to an anomaly in the data it received, and all flight plans had to be processed manually.
+As a result, the number of flight plans that could be processed dropped sharply from approximately 800 per hour to 60, resulting in the cancellation of more than 1,600 flights on that day and the cancellation or delay of more than 700,000 passengers.

 The outage caused estimated losses to NATS of around £65 million, with losses to insurers and travel operators estimated at up to £100 million.